 2. Cut an angle where the exterior of the hole becomes larger than the interior.

-3. Apply painter’s putty into the wall.
-Make sure that it is in level with the surface of the wall.
+3. Apply painter’s putty to the wall.
+Make sure that it is level with the surface of the wall.

 4. Make sure the area is completely dry before applying sandpaper to smoothen the area.

 1. Sand the surface around the hole and wipe off the dust.

 2. Use a drywall metal patch.
 Press the patch to secure its position, with the mesh facing outward.